daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to have the content read aloud in the logical reading order.
+#### The user must be able to have the content read aloud in the logical reading order

 Priority: Must-have